Part 2: Calibration & Imaging of J1849+3024

 coloraxis='xxx')

-• gaintable - set this so that the delay solutions are applied on the fly
+• gaintable - set this so that the delay solutions are applied on the fly.

-• If you are happy, execute step 5 and you should see the following phase solutions
+• If you are happy, execute step 5 and you should see the following phase solutions.

 4D.
-Apply corrections to phase cal
+Apply corrections to the phase calibrator

 ← back to top

-Let's apply the solutions using applycal
+Let's apply the solutions using applycal.

-• Take a look at step 6 and the inputs to the task applycal
+• Take a look at step 6 and the inputs to the task applycal.

 # 6) Apply delay and phases